wang0857/mtm6302-capstone-wang0857/README.md

 8. Add a sharing button to the picture page.
 Therefore, users can share the photo on their social media immediately.

 ## Current Status
-- [V] Design a logo for APOD
+- [X] Design a logo for APOD
-- [V] Resize images for different resolutions to use on various devices
+- [X] Resize images for different resolutions to use on various devices
-- [V] Create all HTML pages and developed pages with Bootstrap framework and from scratch
+- [X] Create all HTML pages and developed pages with Bootstrap framework and from scratch
-- [V] Create my SCSS and CSS files
+- [X] Create my SCSS and CSS files
-- [ ] Customize the style of Bootstrap Components with the SCSS of Bootstrap
+- [X] Customize the style of Bootstrap Components with the SCSS of Bootstrap
+- [ ] Develop the RWD layouts
 - [ ] Verify my HTML and CSS code
 - [ ] Create my Javascript file to code the function of filters
 - [ ] Commit Final to GitHub